Rubusch/ansible__raspberry/README.md

 ```
 NB: If there is no `READY.` the SD card setup failed.

-## Raspberry: Prepare the Ansible setup
+### 4. Prepare the Ansible setup

 - Configure the expected target IP in `./ansible/hosts`.
 For example, if the RPI will show up on IP **10.1.10.203 (static)**.
 - Configure the ssh key to use in `./ansible.cfg`, under `private_key_file`.

+In case also configure
+- The files in `./ansible/mod-xilinxsrv/files/` according to the setup
+- The files in `./ansible/mod-labgrid/files/` according to the setup, i.e. hostname, `labgrid-coordinator` IP, CTRL IP, etc.

-## Raspberry: Automized Setup
+### 5. Raspberry: Automized Setup

-Plug the card into the RPI.
-Connect ethernet connection to the RPI.
+Now Plug the card into the RPI.
+Connect ethernet to the RPI.
+Power the RPI.
 Verify the board is up and connection works out.
 ```
 $ cd ./ansible
 $ ansible all -m ping